mnapo/lunatic/docs.md

 # Modules (./src)

 ## main
-By now it initializes classes, configures relative paths and does testing work.
+By now it initializes classes, configures relative paths and does testing work

 ## src/helpers/